-Warheads vary in size and type of explosive.
-Five basic types of explosive are available: high explosive, focused force explosive, nuclear, enhanced radiation, and fusion.
+Warheads vary by size and type of explosive.
+Five basic types of explosive are available: high explosive, focussed force explosive, nuclear, enhanced radiation, and fusion.

 High Explosive is simple chemical explosive.
-It creates a blast effect which works best when in contact with the target.
+It creates an blast effect which works best when in contact with the target.
 Chemical blast explosive warheads are produced in a 10 kilogram basic size.
 Larger charges can be produced by assembling more than one charge in a missile.
 The chemical explosive warhead produces 2 hits.
 Base Price: Cr500.
 TL 6.

-Focused Force Explosive is high explosive which directs the blast toward the target, thus reducing wasted blast effect.
+Focussed Force Explosive is high explosive which directs the blast toward the target, thus reducing wasted blast effect.
 It is an evolution of shaped charge technology.
-Focused force explosive is produced in 10, 20 and 30 kilogram charges; because of the nature of the focused force process, separate charges cannot be combined in a missile assembly.
-The focused force warhead produces 4 hits per ten kilograms of explosive.
-Larger charges can be produced by assembling more than one charge in a missile.
-Base Price: Cr1,000.
+Focussed force explosive is produced in 10, 20, and 30 kilogram charges; because of the nature of the focussed force process, separate charges cannot be combined in a missile assembly.
+The focussed force warhead produces 4 hits per ten kilograms of explosive.
+Base Price: Cr1,000 for 10 kilogram charge, Cr2,000 for 20 kilogram charge, and Cr3,000 for 30 kilogram charge.
 TL 9.

-Nuclear warheads produce blast through nuclear fission.
+Nuclear Explosive produces blast through nuclear fission.
 Some radiation effects are also produced.
 Nuclear warheads mass 30 kilograms, but can be acquired in various yields ranging from 0.1 kiloton to 10 kilotons.
 A nuclear warhead produces 10 hits per 0.1 kiloton of yield, and also produces 2 radiation hits per 0.1 kiloton of yield.
 Base Price: Cr1,000,000 per kiloton yield.
 TL 8.